phanumat/Documentation/index.rst

 ..
-SmartThings Developer Documentation documentation master file, created by sphinx-quickstart on Tue Apr  8 16:41:13 2014.
+PEA HiVE Developer Documentation documentation master file, created by sphinx-quickstart on Tue Apr  8 16:41:13 2014.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.